Convex Programming Based Spectral Clustering: Discussion and Future Research

 \section{Discussion and Future Research}

 There remain issues that need to be addressed.
-In Theorem \ref{Theo: performance on cond prob}, we showed the range of $\Upsilon_G$ to ensure that the output of ELLI coincides with an optimal $k$-way partition for the conductance problem.
+In Theorem \ref{Theo: main result}, we showed the range of $\Upsilon$ to ensure that the output of ELLI coincides with an optimal $k$-way partition of a graph.
 It is unclear whether the range can be further improved.
-In the experiments on the image datasets, we experienced that ELLI did not always achieve significantly a higher AC and NMI than KSC even when the conductance of the clusters returned by ELLI was lower than that of KSC.
-The main cause of this unfavorable situation could be that the clusters of the optimal $k$-way partition for the conductance problem does not sufficiently capture the characteristics of manually assigned dataset classes.
+In the experiments on the image datasets, we experienced that ELLI did not always achieve significantly higher AC and NMI than those of KSC even when the conductance of the clusters returned by ELLI was lower than that of KSC.
+The main cause of this unfavorable situation could be that clusters with low conductance in a graph do not sufficiently capture the characteristics of manually assigned dataset classes.
 This situation may be ameliorated by revising the way of constructing adjacency matrices from image vectors.

-We close this paper by suggesting directions of study for future research.
-As explained in Section \ref{Subsec: separable NMF}, it should be possible to replace the use of an ellipsoid in Step 2 of ELLI with an algorithm for solving separable NMF problems.
+We close this paper by suggesting directions of study for future research. \begin{itemize} \item As explained in Section \ref{Sec: connection with separable NMFs}, it should be possible to replace the use of an ellipsoid in Step 2 of ELLI with an algorithm for solving separable NMF problems.
 In particular, SPA and SNPA are fit for the purpose.
-It would be interesting to explore whether a similar result as Theorem \ref{Theo: performance on cond prob} can be obtained for using either of them instead of an ellipsoid.
-We also believe that ELLI works on hyperspectral unmixing problems.
+It would be interesting to explore whether a similar result as Theorem \ref{Theo: main result} can be obtained for using either of them instead of an ellipsoid.

+\item Spectral clustering needs to construct adjacency matrices from datasets.
+The construction for large-scale datasets is time and memory consuming.
+To address the issue, the authors of \cite{Che11, Hua20} proposed the use of a bipartite graph for representing the similarities between data.
+It would be interesting to investigate the performance of ELLI incorporated with this technique.

+\item We believe that ELLI works on hyperspectral unmixing problems.
 This problem asks one to find the spectra of constituent materials, called endmembers, from a hyperspectral image.
-It can be thought of as a problem of finding one element for each cluster in a graph.
+It can be cast as a graph-based clustering problem.
 Our preliminary experiments often indicated that the index set $I$ found by Step 2 of ELLI provides a good estimate of endmembers.